Idiocracy: Plot

-At the Extreme Court, Joe is sentenced to public execution in a monster truck demolition derby against undefeated rehabilitation officer Beef Supreme.
-Rita and Frito discover that Joe's reintroduction of water to the soil allowed crops to grow.
-Rita pays a cameraman to broadcast the crops on the stadium's Jumbotron, prompting Camacho to grant Joe a presidential pardon.
-After discovering that the time machine is just an amusement ride, Joe becomes president and marries Rita, with whom he has "the three smartest kids in the world."
-Frito becomes vice president and has 32 dumb children.
-The narrator states that while Joe did not single-handedly save mankind, he did set in motion the chain of events that eventually undid humanity's "dumbing-down".
+At the Extreme Court, Joe is sentenced to public execution in a monster truck demolition derby by undefeated "rehabilitation officer" Beef Supreme.
+However, Beef's oversized vehicle is crushed trying to enter the arena, and Joe manages to defeat the other vehicles.
+Rita and Frito discover that Joe's reintroduction of water to the soil has allowed vegetation to grow.
+Rita pays a cameraman to show the sprouting crops on the stadium's Jumbotron, prompting Camacho to give Joe a presidential pardon.
+Joe and Rita decide to stay in the future, and then discover that the time machine is just an amusement ride.
+Following Camacho's term, Joe is elected president and marries Rita, with whom he has "the three smartest kids in the world", while Frito, who is appointed Vice President, takes eight wives and fathers "32 of the dumbest children to ever walk on Earth".
+The narrator states that Joe set in motion the chain of events that eventually undid humanity's "dumbing-down".
+In a post-credits scene, Upgrayedd awakens from his own suspension chamber and sets off in search of Rita.